Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity

 Taking this evidence together, we argue that Nyx is a remnant of a dwarf galaxy.
 Its characteristics are largely consistent with previous studies of accreted stellar disks~\cite{2008MNRAS.389.1041R, 2009MNRAS.397...44R, 2009ApJ...703.2275P, 2017MNRAS.472.3722G}.
 Namely, it is corotating with a lag speed that falls in the range motivated by simulations.
-Additionally, its mean metallicity of $\FeH \sim -0.5$ is consistent with a galaxy of stellar mass in the range $[4.5 \times 10^9, 2.7 \times 10^{10}] \Msun$, as estimated using the mass-metallicity relation\footnote{We account for both the theory and RAVE-ON measurement uncertainties in this estimate.
-The range quoted is bracketed by the 16 and 84 percentiles.} of~\cite{2013ApJ...779..102K}.
+Additionally, its mean metallicity of $\FeH~\sim~-0.55$ is consistent with a galaxy of stellar mass in the range $[4 \times 10^9, 8 \times 10^{9}] \Msun$, as estimated using the mass-metallicity relation of~\cite{2013ApJ...779..102K}.
+Note that we account for both the theory and RAVE-ON measurement uncertainties in this estimate.
+The range quoted is bracketed by the 16 and 84 percentiles.
 The lower end of this range is compatible with the mass scale of the satellites studied in~\cite{2008MNRAS.389.1041R, 2009MNRAS.397...44R, 2009ApJ...703.2275P,2017MNRAS.472.3722G} that led to viable accreted stellar and dark disks.
 In general, disk dragging of satellites is most efficient for such massive systems.
-However, we do caution that this is a simple estimate, and does not account for the potential metallicity gradients that would be expected as various layers of stars are tidally stripped from the satellite progenitor (see for example the case of the Sagittarius stream \citep{2007ApJ...670..346C}).
+However, we do caution that this is a simple estimate, and does not account for the potential metallicity gradients that would be expected as various layers of stars are tidally stripped from the satellite progenitor.
+Dedicated simulations of different merging scenarios will establish the feasibility of Nyx, either as an accreted satellite or a thick disk perturbation.